niko-niko/niko-niko.github.io/_posts/2017-04-06-BASH-starting-with-best-practices.md

 ---
-title: "BASH: Starting with best practices
+title: "BASH: Starting with best practices"
 excerpt: "It's like working with spit, glue and tounge depressors"
 layout: single
 categories: